zprager/mongo-express-auth-demo/README.md

-# node-js-getting-started
+# mongo-express-auth-demo

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A barebones user authentication Node.js app using [Express 4](http://expressjs.com/).

 This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.